 Autumn is a cosy time of year in Oslo.
-It’s the perfect time to hide away in museums, cosy pubs and to see exhibitions, but also to be outside in the fresh air.
-Here’s a couple of things we look forward to in Oslo this autumn.
+It’s the perfect time to hide away in museums, cosy pubs, and to see exhibitions, but also to be outside in the fresh air.
+Here are a couple of things we look forward to in Oslo this autumn.

 Oslo Knitting Festival

-This festival is perhaps not for everyone, but it’s everything to the one’s who enjoy knitting.
-From 20th – 22nd of November, Oslo Knitting Festival takes place at Deichmanske bibliotek/Norsk Folkemuseum.
-Here you can join a workshop (within weaving, knitting, spinning etc), go to a Knit Party, do a fiber-quiz, or just shop some new clothing for the winter at the marketplace.
+This festival is perhaps not for everyone, but it’s everything to the ones who enjoy knitting.
+From the 20th – the 22nd of November, Oslo Knitting Festival takes place at Deichmanske bibliotek/Norsk Folkemuseum.
+Here you can join a workshop (within weaving, knitting, spinning etc), go to a Knit Party, do a fiber quiz, or just shop for some new clothing for the winter at the marketplace.
 Read more about the knitting festival on their website.

 ByLam Food Festival